 Remote asset management & 3D visualisation

 Fortescue is unlocking the potential of the iron-rich Pilbara region of Western Australia.
-Essential to achieving this vision is having the lowest costing and most profitable iron ore producer.
+Essential to achieving this vision is being the lowest cost and most profitable iron ore producer.
 Fortescue’s Geographical Information System (GIS) team partnered with NGIS Australia to develop a solution that allows remote management of assets and 3D visualisation of terrain on remote mine sites.
-NGIS Australia worked closely with the Fortescue GIS team to develop Fortescue Earth the Google Earth Enterprise solution from just a concept into a live platform addressing one of the greatest challenges facing mining companies – engagement with its remote workforce and local communities.
-Using the familiar tools of Google Maps, complex spatial data was made accessible across all areas of Fortescue’s business in a simplistic format.
+NGIS Australia worked closely with the Fortescue GIS team to develop Fortescue Earth, a Google Earth Enterprise solution, from first concept into a live platform.
+Fortescue Earth addresses one of the greatest challenges facing mining companies – engagement with its remote workforce and local communities.
+Using the familiar tools of Google Maps, complex spatial data was made accessible across all areas of Fortescue’s business in a simple format.

 3D Geospatial information